Topos-Theoretic Approaches to Quantum Theory: Canonical Formalism (Semantics)

-define an equivalence of categories, where $C(-,\C)\subset \mathrm{Set}(-,\C)$ sends $\Sigma$ to the algebra of continuous functions from $\Sigma$ to $\C$ and $\mathrm{Max}$ sends an algebra $A$ to its maximal spectrum, equipped with the Zariski topology and an algebra morphism $A\ra{f}A'$ to a continuous map $\mathrm{Max}(A')\ra{\mathrm{Max}(f)}\mathrm{Max}(A)$ that sends a maximal ideal to its inverse image under $f$. \end{theorem} Maximal ideals in a C*-algebra correspond precisely with *-homomorphisms to $\C$, or pure states.
+define an equivalence of categories, where $C(-,\C)\subset \mathrm{Set}(-,\C)$ sends $\Sigma$ to the algebra of continuous functions from $\Sigma$ to $\C$ and $\mathrm{Max}$ sends an algebra $A$ to its maximal spectrum, equipped with the Gelfand topology and a unital $*$-homomorphism $A\ra{f}A'$ to a continuous map $\mathrm{Max}(A')\ra{\mathrm{Max}(f)}\mathrm{Max}(A)$ that sends a maximal ideal to its inverse image under $f$. \end{theorem} Maximal ideals in a commutative unital C*-algebra correspond precisely to non-zero unital $*$-homomorphisms to $\C$, or pure states.
 (See theorem \ref{thm:maxsp}.)
 When viewed this way, the maximal spectrum is commonly referred to as the Gelfand spectrum of the C*-algebra.